December 29, 2024

 LightBright, indirect light

-WateringAllow soil to dry between waterings
+WateringLet the soil dry between waterings

-Pot SizeSlightly snug, with good drainage
+Pot SizeSlightly snug with good drainage

 Common Questions About ZZ Plants